LADI/jack-audio-connection-kit-docs/WalkThrough_User_NetJack2.md

 Alternatively, internal clients can be configurated and loaded using the jack server DBUS service, when Jack2 has been compiled with DBUS support (see [[WalkThrough_User_jack_control]]).

-## 7. Can I use master synchronized on it's audio card and slave also synchronized on it's audio card ?
+## 7. Can I use master synchronized on its audio card and slave also synchronized on its audio card ?

 This setup can also be done.
 But as explained previously, this will cause some synchronization issue.
 In this setup you'll need to use another component called _netadapter_.
 It is an in-server client that will connect to the master machine, and does resampling as needed to adapt with the sample rate and buffer size used on the master machine.